-The explanation of dilaton black hole solutions and of Witten's black hole string theory is currently going at a fast pace.
-Details can be found in the literature and in Polyakov's lectures (this volume).
-The fact that some of the deepest questions in Quantum Gravity are beginning to be addressed by String Theory is both exciting and encouraging.
+The study of dilaton black hole solutions and of Witten's black hole string theory is currently going at a fast pace.
+Details can be found in the literature, as well as in Polyakov's lectures~\cite{Polyakov92}.
+The very fact that some of the deepest questions in quantum gravity are beginning to be addressed by string theory is both exciting and encouraging.
 It is however hard to guess at this moment what will be the outcome of these investigations.

-We have finally reached the end of these lectures.
-We hope to have conveyed the impression that String Theory is an important, and active area of research which may ultimately provide us with a consistent picture of Quantum Gravity and of its relations with the other interactions.
-We may only hope that some of the ideas and proposals put forward in the last few years contain the seeds which will lead to this Grand Synthesis.
+\paragraph{Parting comments.} With these general remarks, we have finally reached the end of these lectures, in the hope of having conveyed the impression that string theory is an important and active area of research, which may ultimately lead to a quantum theory of gravity and its unification with the other fundamental interactions.
+We may only hope that some of the ideas and proposals put forward in the last few years contain the seeds of this grand synthesis.